rom1v/blog.rom1v.com/_posts/2019-04-25-implementing-tile-encoding-in-rav1e.md

 [inter-prediction][interbug].

-But the [final boss] bug was way more sneaky: it corrupted the bitstream (so the encoder was unable to decode), but not always, and never the first frame.
+But the [final boss] bug was way more sneaky: it corrupted the bitstream (so the decoder was unable to decode), but not always, and never the first frame.
 When an inter-frame could be decoded, it was sometimes [visually corrupted], but only for some videos and for some encoding parameters.